spessasus/spessasynth_core/docs/Writing-MIDI-Files.md

  */
 ```

-> [!WARNING]
+!!!
+Warning

-> Clearing the channel removes the messages rather than setting volume to 0!
-This operation is irreversible if the original midi file is lost.
+    Clearing the channel removes the messages rather than setting volume to 0!
+This operation is irreversible if the
+    original midi file is lost.

 ### applySnapshot

-Applies a [SynthesizerSnapshot](Synthesizer-Snapshot) to the sequence *in place*.
+Applies a [SynthesizerSnapshot](Synthesizer-Snapshot.md) to the sequence *in place*.
 This means changing the programs and controllers if they are locked.

 ```js
 midi.applySnapshotToMIDI(snapshot);
 ```

 - snapshot - the `SynthesizerSnapshot` to use.

 For example, if channel 1 has locked preset on `Drawbar Organ`,
 this will remove all program changes for channel 1 and add one at the start to change the program to `Drawbar organ`.

 ### Example

 Below is a basic example of writing a modified MIDI file

 ```js
 // create your midi and synthesizer const midi = new MIDI(yourBufferGoesHere);